 The Cove Outdoor Camera is similar to the indoor model, but features IP-65 weather resistance to survive the outdoors, a 140-degree wide-angle lens for a better view of your property, and infrared capability for seeing in the dark.

-The Kami Doorbell Camera can be powered via battery, USB, or your current doorbell wiring.
+The Eufy Doorbell Camera can be powered via battery, USB, or your current doorbell wiring.
 The Skybell Doorbell Camera, on the other hand, can only be powered by your existing doorbell wiring—no battery or USB options.

-So, you may be asking yourself, why would I want the Skybell option if the Kami can do more?
+So, you may be asking yourself, why would I want the Skybell option if the Eufy can do more?
 Honestly, that’s a good question.
 You can buy an adapter for the Skybell, allowing it to work with more modern digital doorbell systems, but beyond that—we have no idea.

 Cove home automation